 All of the switchbacks are over a two mile section from the 1.3-mile mark to the 3.3-mile mark.
 Also, get ready for a huge payoff reward at the 2.7-mile mark.

 At this mid-way point, you will arrive at a rocky outcrop with wide-open southeast-facing views.
-It’s the perfect spot to stop for a much-deserved snack and water break.
+It’s the perfect spot for a much-deserved snack and water break.

-Savor the mountain vistas (including Three Ridges), as well as views of open green spaces and orchards below.
+Savor mountain vistas (including Three Ridges), as well as views of open green spaces and orchards.
 Then, gear up for the final ascent to the top of The Priest.